gbmhunter/blog/content/posts/2023/07-31-july-2023-updates/_index.md

 * Added a new page on [Voltage Supervisors](/electronics/components/voltage-supervisors/).

 * Added info on how [inductor orientation can have an effect on EMI](/electronics/electromagnetic-compatibility-emc/emc-design-guidelines/#inductor-polarity) to the EMC Design Guidelines page.

+* Added info on how [return current in a reference plane follows the trace at high frequencies](/electronics/electromagnetic-compatibility-emc/emc-design-guidelines/) to the EMC Design Guidelines page.